FAQ for IDEA Fund

 · The corporate headquarters are in Missouri, and the company publicly purports to be a Missouri-based company.

-· The company has an active lease for a Missouri-based office that corresponds with the Corporate Headquarters address.
+· The company has an active commercial lease for a Missouri-based office that corresponds with the Corporate Headquarters address.

 · The founders (including all co-founders) are Missouri residents.